flarum/docs/docs/install.md

 ::: tip Shared Hosting
 At this stage, it's not possible to install Flarum by downloading a ZIP file and uploading the files to your web server.
 This is because Flarum uses a dependency-management system called [Composer](https://getcomposer.org) which needs to run on the command line.

 This doesn't necessarily mean you need a VPS.
 Some shared hosts give you SSH access, through which you should be able to install Composer and Flarum just fine.
-For other hosts without SSH, you can try workarounds such as [Pockethold](https://github.com/andreherberth/pockethold).
+For other hosts without SSH, you can try workarounds such as [Pockethold](https://github.com/andreherberth/pockethold) or just run the below composer line in your computer and install the generated vendor for to your server through ftp.
 :::

 ## Installing